sqmk/pecl-jsmin/README.md

 ## Usage

 Using jsmin is simple.

-Here is an example:
+### Function: jsmin

+Use this function to minify JavaScript.
+It accepts a single string argument.

 ```php
 <?php